maakler/clustering-python-programs/README.md

-enter location to .py file in main.py and tokens are returned
+enter path to .py file --> run main.py --> tokens are returned

 tokens can be turned into vectors